 It is frustrating for everyone when there is insubordination because people don’t choose this because it is the easiest thing to do.
 The easiest thing to do is just to go along with a bad management decision and too many employees do that.
 So many times I have seen people act in irrational ways because they were told to do something.
 Instead of managers asking for feedback and ideas, they make ideas based on no data.

 If someone doesn’t want to follow your suggestion I would suggest it is because they might know something critical that you don’t know.
 I would seek to understand the reason why they felt this way, and if legitimate act on it.
-Bosses who’s ego is tied up in their decision making are abusing everyone including themselves.
+Bosses whose ego is tied up in their decision-making are abusing everyone including themselves.